George Stoddard

 George E. Stoddard (January 7, 1917 – March 30, 2009) was a real estate financier who pioneered the use of the sale-and-leaseback transaction.

 Stoddard was born in Perry, in Union County, Oregon, in 1917.
 His family moved east in 1928, living in Eastchester, New York.
 Stoddard earned a bachelor's degree from Brigham Young University, an MBA from Harvard Business School, and a law degree from Fordham University.

 He worked for 34 years at the Equitable Life Assurance Society before joining W. P. Carey & Co. in 1979.
-At W. P. Carey, Stoddard chaired the independent investment committee, personally reviewing ever deal raised by the firms' acquisition team.
+At W. P. Carey, Stoddard chaired the independent investment committee, personally reviewing every deal raised by the firms' acquisition team.
 "If he didn't approve of a deal, it wouldn't get done," William Polk Carey, the firm's chairman, is reported to have said.